Leader-board/OA-and-Interviews/Online Assessments.md

 test cases, and there is little information on how they actually grade your solution.

-**Note for JP Morgan**: you'll be told that there would be some coding questions, some video and some "behavioural" questions.
+[//]: # (**Note for JP Morgan**: you'll be told that there would be some coding questions, some video and some "behavioural" questions.
 The "behavioural" ones are just survey-like questions and not something to be bothered with.
 Now, for the coding questions.
-You'll be given (usually) a LeetCode easy and a LeetCode Medium.
-Immediately after completing each question, you'll be asked to respond on video, how you solved the problem and what you'd do given more time (basically explaining your thought process).
-This is the "video" portion of the test - there aren't any "traditional" video questions to answer.
+You'll be given &#40;usually&#41; a LeetCode easy and a LeetCode Medium.
+Immediately after completing each question, you'll be asked to respond on video, how you solved the problem and what you'd do given more time &#40;basically explaining your thought process&#41;.
+This is the "video" portion of the test - there aren't any "traditional" video questions to answer. )

 It should be noted that the above covers only algorithmic-style questions; in rare cases you may be given a more specialised form of the